fluent-ffmpeg/node-fluent-ffmpeg/README.md

   .audioQuality(0);
 ```

-#### audioFilters(filter[, filter...]): add custom audio filters
+#### audioFilters(filter...): add custom audio filters

 **Aliases**: `audioFilter()`, `withAudioFilter()`, `withAudioFilters()`.

 This method enables adding custom audio filters.
-You may add multiple filters at once by passing either several arguments or a string array.
+You may add multiple filters at once by passing either several arguments or an array.
 See the Ffmpeg documentation for available filters and their syntax.

+Each filter pased to this method can be either a filter string (eg. `volume=0.5`) or a filter specification object with the following keys:
+* `filter`: filter name
+* `options`: optional; either an option string for the filter (eg. `n=-50dB:d=5`), an options array for unnamed options (eg. `['-50dB', 5]`) or an object mapping option names to values (eg. `{ n: '-50dB', d: 5 }`).
+When `options` is not specified, the filter will be added without any options.

 ```js
 ffmpeg('/path/to/file.avi')